Even though you don’t see many around on the road, box truck camper conversions make for the ideal RV for the van lifer on a budget.

 Tegan’s Modern Rustic Box Truck Camper Conversion ‘Marcel’

 When you enter Tegan’s 92 GMC Vandura, you will feel the hygge-filled design’s warm hug all around you.
-The whole box truck conversion interior is lined with wooden panels, giving the interior a rustic, scandi feel.
+The whole box truck camper conversion interior is lined with wooden panels, giving the interior a rustic, scandi feel.

 The floor plan includes a couch bed and a kitchenette with an oven, hob, sink and cooler.